Kaushikh76/intents-framework/solidity/README.md

 ### Open an Order

-For opening an onchain order you can run `yarn run:openOrder`.
+For opening an onchain order you can run `  `.
 Make sure the following environment variable are set:

 - `ROUTER_OWNER_PK`: the router's owner private key.
 Only the owner can enroll routers
 - `ORDER_SENDER`: address of order sender